Reinachan/AniList-High-Contrast-Dark-Theme/README.md

 1.7.2 - fixes width of streaming links <br>

 1.8.0 - Changed the GitHub Action to use a new extension, Userscripts, for iOS that is significantly faster and privacy-respecting than Hyperweb.
 Removed the now unecessary submission manual stuff as AniList moved that to a different service.
 Deprecated the old bookmarklet method (the file will remain but the install instructions have been removed). <br>

+1.9.0 - Merged PRs by @kazzarin removing duplicate tag section on media pages as AniList added those in themselves.
+The other one switches to a userscript as an alternative method of injecting the style rather than the previous alternate userstyle. <br>